ishetnogferre/craft-template/README.md

 Finally, run the `marbles-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:

     ./marbles-setup

-And last but not least:

-*Import the databank found in your project folder (craft.sql)*

 That's it, enjoy!